redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

 A listener that responds to the **page_renderer.before_[current page]_rendering** event is called only for that page.

-Events are called exaclty in the order proposed above, so a specific page listener might override a content rendered at language or at site level.
+Events are called exactly in the order proposed above, so a specific page listener might override a content rendered at language or at site level.